sebluy/gps-tracker-mobile-react-native/README.md

 Todo
 --------------------

-Change page to {:id ... :state ...}
-Save tracking paths for later
+Save tracking paths for later (use local storage)

-Add tests (mock side effects for now) start testing side effects Have handlers return a list of effects instead of performing them Use waypoint path with tracking
+- Tracking paths option in main menu
+- Ask to save if not upload
+- Delete saved tracking path on upload

+Fetch waypoint paths
+Use waypoint paths with tracking
 Add bluetooth

-Find a way to test views without having to restart on figwheel load "Polish" figwheel-bridge
+Add tests (mock side effects for now) start testing side effects Have handlers return a list of effects instead of performing them Find a way to test views without having to restart on figwheel load "Polish" figwheel-bridge
 Upload old version (sigsub) of gps-tracker to heroku